KirranderGroup/scat_lib/docs/index.rst

 The library also provides a suite of tools in calculating scattering, in the gas phase, using the independent atom model.

+Inquiries and issues can be directed to the GitHub issues page, or via email to Patrick Wang (patrick.wang@chem.ox.ac.uk)

 .. toctree::
    :maxdepth: 2